 15.2.1.
-Email infrastructure is hardened, email is secured, and protective marking of email messages is enforced.
+Email infrastructure is hardened, email is secured and protective marking of email messages is enforced.

 15.2.2.
-This section covers information on email infrastructure security, specifically email authentication and secure email transport.
+This section covers information on email infrastructure security.
 Information on using email applications can be found in Section 15.1 - Email Applications and Section 9.3 - Using the Internet.